MicahHiggins/MicahHiggins.gitbug.io/README.md

 # MicahHiggins.gitbug.

-# This repo is for assigment number one and learning how repos work
+# This repo is for website design!
 ## I love basketball, videogames, and storytelling in general.
 Never broken a bone, just finished watching Breaking Bad which was awesome.